I kill for my own amusement. Indiscriminately. Out of curiosity.

 This disregard for life.
 Our ability to objectify, dehumanize.
 Make people into animals.
 And then separate ourselves from them as if we are somehow superior.
 We do it all the time.

 How can I teach my children that respect for life, all life is important?
 Whilst we put women to death for being raped?
 Whilst we wage war on out-groups?
 Whilst we kill animals for our own pleasure?
 Some beings are worthy of life.
 Others arbitrarily, are not.
 And in that moment I am scared.
-Because after years of shaking my head, I suddenly understand how it was done, why it is still everywhere and how murder can be so easy.
+Because after years of not understanding, I suddenly see how it was done, why it is still everywhere and how murder can be so easy.